-- A. The President has said time and time again that he will fight to retain the third year of his tax cut and indexing, and many of us will continue to support him, even if a veto is required.
+A. The President has said time and time again that he will fight to retain the third year of his tax cut and indexing, and many of us will continue to support him, even if a veto is required.
 Thirty-four Senate Republicans and 146 House Republicans have signed letters to that effect.
-The reasons are quite simple: these measures are good for the economy, they are fair, and they give long-needed real tax relief to the hard-pressed middle income American. - B. Third year.
+The reasons are quite simple: these measures are good for the economy, they are fair, and they give long-needed real tax relief to the hardpressed middle income American.

+B. Third year.
 Why is the third year important?
 First, most economists agree that the timing of this last stage of President Reagan's individual tax program is excellent in terms of giving the economy a boost on the consumption side as we emerge from recession.
-This is a sharp contrast with the past, when tax changes to counter recession were too little and too late.
+This is a sharp contrast with the past, This document is from the collections at the Dole Archives, University of Kansas http://dolearchives.ku.edu when tax changes to counter recession were too little and too late.